vrockai/pipeline-test/docs/content.md

 ---

-## Characteristics of Fecal Microbiota and Machine Learning Strategy for Fecal Invasive Biomarkers in Pediatric Inflammatory Bowel Disease
+## Characteristics of Fecal Microbiota and Machine Learning Strategy for Fecal Invasive Biomarkers in Pediatric Inflammatory Bowel Disease.
+ 25.12.2021, _X Wang, Y Xiao, X Xu, L Guo, Y Yu, N Li, C Xu_

+Early diagnosis and treatment of pediatric Inflammatory bowel disease (PIBD) is challenging due to the complexity of the disease and lack of disease specific biomarkers.
+The novel machine learning (ML) technique may be a useful tool to provide a new route for the identification of early biomarkers for the diagnosis of PIBD.

 [Source](https://doi.org/10.3389/fcimb.2021.711884)

+10.3389/fcimb.2021.711884

 ---